aws/homebrew-aws/README.md

 | Cask  |`brew cask upgrade amazon-ena-ethernet`|

 ### Installing

+All the components are pre-installed in the macOS AMI that AWS offers.

-There are two primary ways to install software from the Tap.
+For manual install, there are two primary ways to install software from the Tap.
 Kegs use the default `brew install` command while Casks have their own sub-command: `brew cask install`.

 For example: